 Coffee may not fill you up, but anything you order at Pine State Biscuits will.
 This beloved shop, which began as a stall at the Portland Farmers Market (a must-experience Saturday destination on its own), now has three storefronts that regularly turn out Portlanders’ favorite southern breakfast.
 Think fried chicken, shrimp and grits, and biscuits and gravy—just the kind of fuel you need for a morning in the Gorge (1100 S.E.
 Division Street, 2204 N.E.
 Alberta Street, or 125 N.E.
 Schuyler Street).

 Flora, Fauna, And Meriwether

-As the great Columbia River has flowed westward, forming much of the boundary between Oregon and Washington, it has carved an 80-mile canyon through the Cascade Range.
-This natural wonderland, the Columbia River Gorge, once helped Meriwether Lewis and William Clark find the Pacific Ocean; today, it is best known for the 77 waterfalls that plunge from the Oregon cliffs.
+As the Columbia River has flowed westward and formed much of the boundary between Oregon and Washington, it has carved an 80-mile canyon through the Cascade Range.
+This natural wonderland, the Columbia River Gorge, once helped Meriwether Lewis and William Clark find the Pacific Ocean; today, it is best known for the 77 waterfalls that plunge from Oregon’s cliffs.

 And for the bargain price of $2, cross the aptly named Bridge of the Gods when you reach the town of Cascade Locks, where scenic Route 14 awaits in Washington to lead you back home.

 Note: As of 2018, many trails on the Oregon side of the Gorge remain closed due to the Eagle Creek Fire.
 My favorite alternative?
 Washington’s 7.5-mile Hamilton Mountain Loop.

 What Exactly Were The Previous Straws?